Articulation Therapy: Teaching T and D sounds

 A few books available in book stores that can encourage the /t/ and /d/ sounds are – The cat in the hat, Pete the Cat – train trip, Dazzling digger, Harry the dirty dog.

-In Conversation.
 Using the sounds correctly within a conversation is quite important.
 This can be worked upon once the child does well in practicing the sounds in sentences and paragraphs.
 Within a conversation, you would want the child to use the sounds correctly without having a prapred script.

 Daily life conversations must be used mostly.
 Apart from this, play games wherein the child may have to use conversations.
 An interactive and creative manner to do this is to use Pictures with Speech Bubbles.
 You can download scenes from the internet or draw your own in advance.
 Additionally, you will need to prepare little cards with the target words on them (such as tomato or turtle) which may be somewhat relevant to the scene of the picture.
 Each person (the adult and the child) will get two cards for themselves, in advance.
 The game requires each one to fill out conversations for the pictures using the words from the cards.
 It gets the players to create conversations in a fun way.